Interested in Serving at the Polls?

 - Attend a mandatory Election Officer training class before each election.

 - Contact all the other board members for your precinct to be certain they will show up on Election Day.

-- Check out the Polling Place the Monday before the election and possibly arrange for entry by 6:00 a.m. on Election Day.
+- Check the supply delivery at the Polling Place the Monday before the election and insure entry by 6:00 a.m. on Election Day.

-- Verify supplies are at the polling place and pick up the election equipment on the Monday before the election.
+- Pick up and verify supplies and election equipment on the Monday before the election.

 - Arrive at the polling place by 6:00 a.m. on Election morning, ready to guide your Election team in setting up the polls.

 - Assign the clerks’ board duties and arrange meal times.

 - Issue ballots to the voters and safeguard the ballot box and equipment.